OrebroUniversity/navigation_oru-release/README.md

 # navigation_oru (orunav) navigation stack

-This contains a breif guide how to install / run some examples of the ROS-based software tools NAVIGATION_ORU developed at ORU in a set of previous project (SAUNA, SAVIE, Semantic Robot).
+This contains a breif guide how to install / run some examples of the ROS-based software tools NAVIGATION_ORU developed at ORU in a set of previous and on-going projects (SAUNA, SAVIE, ILIAD and Semantic Robot).

 ## Installation instructions